Speech etiquette examples from life and literature. Formulas and typical situations of speech etiquette and communication

 There are two types of communication rules:

-• Forbidding - rules of conduct in a closed system of communication (in an organization, in a family, in a team, etc.);
+• Prohibitory – rules of conduct in a closed communication system (in an organization, in a family, in a team, etc.);

-• Advisory - the rules of verbal communication in an open system of communication (in society, on cultural events and etc.).
+• Recommendatory - rules of speech communication in an open communication system (in society, on cultural events and etc.).

 At the same time, requirements, prohibitions and recommendations are formed for the culture of speech behavior.